austingmhuang/Yuta-s-Travelling-Companion/README.md

-This was created during my time as a student at Code Chrysalis.
+This was created during our time at Code Chrysalis.

 ## Name

-Travelling app
+Yuta's Travelling Companion

 ## Description